-Dividend Yield at 7.9% from Saba Capital's ETF of CEFs
+Dividend Yield At 7.9% From Saba Capital's ETF Of CEFs

 Wells Fargo Global Dividend (EOD)

-First Trust Strat High Inc 2 (FHY)
+First Trust Strat High Inc II (FHY)

 Gabelli Conv and Income Sec (GCV)